 The Universal Bank CSV Import Process

 Want to skip all this and use a template that does it for you?
-Download our free, pre-built Google Sheet here.
+Check out our complete expense tracking automation workflow.

 Here's a step-by-step system that works with any bank: